MissionCriticalCloud/systemvm-packer/README.md

 - Versioning, as described above
 - Works in separate repository.
 Therefore it does not include `systemvm`-scripts, as these will be copied from the `systemvm.iso` at time of use anyway.

-## TODO
-- Hook up with the Cosmic Jenkins to have automated daily or weekly builds.

 ## Authors
 - Boris Schrijver
 - Remi Bergsma